onidev/TICS/README.md

 ### Gates

-There is 4 low level gates kind:
+There is 4 low level gates types:
 - #FF0000 And
 - #800000 Nand
 - #00FFFF Or